-Attending an Open Assembly is a unique experience.
-From the structured part of the conference, you can expect rapid-fire project descriptions ranging from open genomic data sharing to novel education methods to in-depth keynotes on how data drives tornado models and micro lending.
+Attending an Assembly is a unique experience.
+From the structured part of the conference, you can expect rapid-fire project descriptions, ranging from open genomic data sharing to novel education methods to in-depth keynotes on how data drives tornado models and micro lending.
 But you can also expect to be turned out into the host city and asked to interact directly with other attendees, local citizens, nature, data, and your own personal aspirations.
 Each year has brought something a little different.

 There are opportunities for informal engagement through our receptions and break times, and you can expect to be called to the podium to speak.
-We provide nearly every attendee, from Nobel laureates to children, the opportunity to step forward and tell their story through the context of that year’s Assembly theme.
-The agenda is curated around a careful narrative arc, aimed to create both short-term and long-term change for participants.
+We provide attendees the opportunity to step forward and tell their stories through the context of each year’s Assembly theme.
+The agenda is curated around a careful narrative arc aimed to create both short-term and long-term change for participants.

 Assemblies over the years:

 - 2018 Assembly: Algorithms and the Role of the Individual was held in Seattle on April 19 – 21.
 Together we explored the expanding impact of algorithms – positive and negative, on our personalized healthcare and life decisions.

 - 2017 Seattle Assembly: Mapping Open Ecosystems focused on themes directly relevant to the Sage Bionetworks mission to accelerate health research through open systems, incentives and standards.

 - 2016 Shenzhen Assembly: Open Innovation and the Environment held with co-host Tsinghua University focused on the ubiquity of and the knowledge to be gained from personal sensors, and how this form of open learning can be applied to address issues of real concern.